How COVID is Connecting us to Communities Globally

 This is the first project based on the partnership between the World Health Organization (WHO) and the International Federation of Healthcare Engineering (IFHE).
 We (Mazzetti, specifically, my colleague Dustin and myself) have teamed with Carolina-based architecture firm LS3P.
 The project is the conversion of an existing healthcare building in Dédougou, Burkina Faso, for the care of COVID-19 patients.
 We understand the facility is new but was originally intended for maternity services.
 The plan allows for different levels of acuity, from low to critical.

-We had our first meeting with WHO Helpdesk representatives on the project on Thursday, April 30.
+We had our first project meeting on Thursday, April 30.
 We expect to deliver a final draft on Friday, May 8.
 Quick turnaround!

 The building is unconditioned and previously relied on windows for natural ventilation.
 We are proposing a hybrid system that provides mechanical exhaust, enhancing the natural ventilation and ensuring inward flow to the patient rooms.
 The team has considered how both patients and staff flow through the facility—we’re designating separate staff areas to ensure protection of the staff while minimizing the need for PPE.